Cliff Mann, Tax Assessor

 100 Northside Square, Rm.
 504

 Cliff Mann became Madison County’s Tax Assessor when he was elected on November 4, 2014.
-Even though his six year term will not officially start until October 1, 2015, he began serving on February 2, 2015, when he was appointed by Governor Robert Bentley to serve out the term of the retiring Tax Assessor, Fran Hamilton.
+Even though his six year term did not officially start until October 1, 2015, he began serving on February 2, 2015, when he was appointed by Governor Robert Bentley to serve out the term of the retiring Tax Assessor, Fran Hamilton.

 As a native of Madison County and having grown up on a farm in the area, Mann realizes that a person’s property is important to them.
 Whether one owns a home, farm or business, they want to be treated with respect, honesty and fairness in regard to issues involving their property.
 Mann’s goal is to run the Tax Assessor’s office as efficiently as possible while providing the level of customer service the taxpayers expect.
 Now that all departments of the Tax Assessor’s office are together on the fifth floor of the courthouse, communication and consistency in that service can be better implemented.
 New technology, by upgrading hardware and software, will enhance the efficiency of the office as well as allowing for more current and accurate data on the internet.
 While it is still the responsibility of each property owner to ensure the tax data on any property that they own is current, the Tax Assessor’s office is here to assist in making any necessary corrections.